 HIT implementation research also highlights that HIT-related Participant, Intervention, Comparison and Outcome (PICO) factors need to be carefully considered during the assessment of HITs.10 This is because PICO factors can influence judgements about whether the findings from assessment settings are likely to be generalisable to other health contexts; key issues may include whether user groups are familiar with and accepting of new technologies; whether technologies can be equally well integrated into alternative HIT infrastructures; and consideration of whether the effects that are measured and reported during HIT assessments are relevant and important to HIT implementers and user groups.

-If these PICO factors (summarised in Figure 2) are not carefully considered when HIT assessments are conducted and reported, then these studies will be much less helpful when they are appraised by groups who are tasked with using research evidence to inform their decision-making.
+If these PICO factors (summarised in 3) are not carefully considered when HIT assessments are conducted and reported, then these studies will be much less helpful when they are appraised by groups who are tasked with using research evidence to inform their decision-making.

+For example, to reach judgements about whether the impacts of the DRC software described in this overview would be generalisable to other settings, decision-makers would need to develop a detailed understanding of a range of technical and socio-organisational factors including the methods used to integrate the software into existing prescribing systems, the resources required to update and maintain the software and the approaches taken to ensure that the DRC system had been used in the intended way during the course of the evaluation.